Thor-DraperJr/SupplementalResources/In-Progress/AZ-500/readme.md

 * When a user's role is expired
 * When a user's role is extended
 * When a user's role activation request is completed

-#### configure Access Reviews
+#### 1.2.2 configure Access Reviews
 To reduce the risk associated with stale role assignments, you should regularly review access.
 You can use Azure AD Privileged Identity Management (PIM) to create access reviews for privileged Azure AD roles.
 You can also configure recurring access reviews that occur automatically.

 [Create an access review of Azure AD roles in Privileged Identity Management](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-how-to-start-security-review)

 The need for access to privileged Azure resource roles by employees changes over time.
 To reduce the risk associated with stale role assignments, you should regularly review access.
 You can use Azure Active Directory (Azure AD) Privileged Identity Management (PIM) to create access reviews for privileged access to Azure resource roles.
 You can also configure recurring access reviews that occur automatically.

-> Note
-> Currently, you can scope an access review to service principals with access to Azure AD and Azure resource roles (Preview) with an Azure Active Directory Premium P2 edition active in your tenant.
+> Note: Currently, you can scope an access review to service principals with access to Azure AD and Azure resource roles (Preview) with an Azure Active Directory Premium P2 edition active in your tenant.
 The licensing model for service principals will be finalized for general availability of this feature and additional licenses may be required.

 [Create an access review of Azure resource roles in Privileged Identity Management](https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-resource-roles-start-access-review)

 ---
 __**Sychronization Rules Editor**__
 Use the Synchronization Rules Editor and write attribute-based filtering rule.
 Minimum administrative effort.